(just some examples)

 Deep ALMA observations of the disk around HD 100546 and the implications for planets forming in this disk

 We analize deep ALMA observations of the disk around HD 100546, confirming the existance of two rings as suggested in the paper by Walsh et al. (2014).
 These observations show that the outer ring (at ~200au) is much fainter (by a factor of 1000) than the inner ring (~at 13 au).
 When assuming that planets cause the observed gaps and rings, the contrast of the rings give strong constraints on the properties of the embedded planets (location, mass, and formation time-scales).
 Pinilla et al. (2015) investigated the potential properties of the planets in this disk, suggesting that the outer planet needs to form much later (after 1 Myr) than the inner planet to explain the contrast of the rings.
 With the recent ALMA observations, we move our models a step forward and run multi-fluid simulations (gas and multiple dust species) to better constrain the properties of the potential embedded planets.
 The estimations for the outer planet mass are around a factor of 10 lower than in Pinilla et al. (2015) while the formation time-scales are similar than found before.
-The results of this work will be submitted by Max Ackermann in the coming months.
+Results in A&A 656, A150 (2021).

 Steady-state MRI-driven Accretion in Protoplanetary Disks